AdaCore/spark2014/docs/ug/en/source/access.rst

-Note that it is possible to use pledges to describe the relation between the result of a borrowing traversal function and its parameter in a postcondition, see :ref:`Supplying a Pledge for a Borrower`.
+Note that it is possible to use pledges to describe the relation between the result of a borrowing traversal function and its parameter in a postcondition, see :ref:`Referring to a value at the end of a local borrow`.

 .. index:: access types; access to subprogram